-Project Coordinator, Food Security and Poverty Reduction & Social Inclusion Dossiers
+Project Manager, Poverty Reduction & Social Inclusion

 Piotr has been working in the West Island community sector since 2017 and has wealth of knowledge and expertise in the fields of housing and communications.
 He holds a bachelor’s degree in Urban Planning from Concordia University.

-Project Coordinator, Community Health
+Project Coordinator, Community Housing Toolbox

-Project Assistant, Solidarity Market Initiative
+Project Coordinator, Solidarity Market Initiative

 Project Coordinator, Comité logement Establishment Project

 For several years, Aïda has been involved in many causes: accessibility to health and social care services, illiteracy, homelessness.
 She is enthusiastic to be able to work on the project of establishing a housing committee in the West Island, a cause close to her heart.
 She holds a bachelor’s degree in anthropology from the University of Montreal.